drifter-handbook/drifter-handbook.github.io/_posts/2016-01-10-False-Mask.md

 ### Effect

+PERSISTENCE: False Voice's re-roll threshold is lowered to 16.
+Roll a d20 to recast a spell after every successful repetition of False Voice.

 False Voice (Lv 1):
 Whenever the user casts a music-based spell, roll a d20.
 On an 18 or above, the spell is cast twice at no cost to the user.